Our2020View/Our2020View.github.io/doorcontacts.md

 <img src="/assets/webdoorcontacts7.jpg"/>

 I mentioned that we did not replace the door frame switch contact plates.
 In this mod completed photo, you can see a bit of rust on the top screw and contact plates - evidence of four years of road spray.
 After this photo, I lightly sanded the plates to ensure good continuity with the new spring loaded contacts on the door.
-As far as the protection mod goes, It looks like the seal is a good one, as you can see the door ridge imprint on the weather stripping:
+As far as the protection mod goes, it looks like the seal is a good one, as you can see the door ridge imprint on the weather stripping:

 <img src="/assets/webdoorcontacts8.jpg"/>